WikipediaLibrary/TWLight/docs/sysadmin.md

 * Set up a web proxy for your instance: https://wikitech.wikimedia.org/wiki/Help:Proxy
     * Use port 443 for your proxy.
     * You shouldn't need to do the security management steps as twl should already have port 443 open on the default security group.
-* Get a Wikimedia OAuth consumer key and secret.
+* Get a Wikimedia OAuth consumer key and secret (https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose).
+    * Make sure that the domain for this matches the domain at which you intend to host the instance.
+    * If you want to host at multiple domains, you'll need multiple key/secret pairs.
+    * The callback URL format is `https://<domain>/oauth/callback/`.

 ### ssh into your server to do these steps